Temperature Converter

 How the Temperature Converter Works

-Type any temperature in Celsius, Fahrenheit, or Kelvin — the other two fields update instantly.
-The converter uses the standard conversion formulas: °F = °C × 9/5 + 32, and K = °C + 273.15.
-Kelvin is the SI base unit of temperature used in science; 0 K is absolute zero, the coldest possible temperature.
+Type any temperature in Celsius, Fahrenheit, Kelvin, or Rankine — the other three fields update instantly.
+The converter uses the standard formulas: °F = °C × 9/5 + 32, K = °C + 273.15, and °R = K × 9/5.
+Kelvin and Rankine are both absolute scales starting at 0 (absolute zero); Kelvin uses Celsius-sized degrees while Rankine uses Fahrenheit-sized degrees.

-Click any row in the quick reference table to load those values instantly.
+Click any preset in the scientific reference panel to load all four values at once.

 Frequently Asked Questions

 Absolute zero is 0 Kelvin (−273.15 °C / −459.67 °F), the lowest temperature theoretically possible.
 At this point, particles have minimum thermal motion.
-It has never been perfectly reached in a lab, though scientists have gotten within billionths of a degree.
+It's never been perfectly reached in a lab, though scientists have gotten within billionths of a degree.

 At what temperature does Celsius equal Fahrenheit?